Metric-Void/vtdecode/Readme.md

 }
 ```

-This behavior can be avoided if you use the `--layer` switch.
+This behavior can be avoided if you use the `--layer` or `--split-layers` switch.
 For example, if you used `--layer landcover`, the output JSON file will be a pure GeoJSON that contains only the `landcover` layer.